BlackRock, Vanguard, JPMorgan: Expect Lower Returns

 Carlos's decision: Work until 63 (1 extra year) + cut spending to $62k → Success rate: 90%

-Result: Using institutional forecasts saved Carlos from a 21% risk of running out of money.
+Result: Using forward-looking forecasts saved Carlos from a 21% risk of running out of money.

 They're wrong often: Forecasts are probabilistic, not prophecies.
 The next 10 years might be better OR worse than forecasted.